 In this missed approach procedure, the altitude immediately following the MAP (in this case '6368ft') is not part of the published procedure.
-It is simply a Course to Altitude (CA) leg which guides the aircraft along the runway centerline until the required altitude required to safely make the first turn toward the MAHP is exceeded.
-In this case, if the aircraft altitude is below the specified altitude (6,368 feet) after crossing the MAP, a direct-to is established to provide a course on runway heading until an altitude of 6,368 feet reached.
+It is simply a Course to Altitude (CA) leg which guides the aircraft along the runway centerline until the altitude required to safely make the first turn toward the MAHP is exceeded.
+This altitude is provided by Jeppesen, and may be below, equal to, or above the published minimums for this approach.
+In this case, if the aircraft altitude is below the specified altitude (6,368 feet) after crossing the MAP, a direct-to is established to provide a course on runway heading until an altitude of 6,368 feet is reached.
 After reaching 6,368 feet, a direct-to is established to the published MAHP (in this case MOGAL).
 If the aircraft altitude is above the specified altitude after crossing the MAP, a direct-to is established to the published fix (MOGAL) to begin the missed approach procedure.
-The altitude constraint value defaults to 400 feet AGL when there is no Course to Altitude defined in the published procedure.

 In some missed approach procedures this Course to Altitude leg may be part of the published procedure.
-For example, the procedure dictates a climb to 5,500 feet, then turn left and proceed to the Missed Approach Hold Point (MAHP).
-In this case, the altitude would be labeled appear in the list of waypoints as '5500ft'.
+For example, a procedure may dictate a climb to 5,500 feet, then turn left and proceed to the Missed Approach Hold Point (MAHP).
+In this case, the altitude would appear in the list of waypoints as '5500ft'.
 Again, if the aircraft altitude is lower than the prescribed altitude, a direct-to is established on a Course to Altitude leg when the missed approach procedure is activated.